-I recently had a discussion with Jim Muzynoski, who manages our DAS (Distributed Antenna Systems) business sales team.
-The conversation revolves around cellular DAS solutions, market trends, and different purchasing models.
+I recently had a discussion with our DAS (Distributed Antenna Systems) business manager.
+The conversation revolved around cellular DAS solutions, market trends, and different purchasing models.

 What are the different types of cellular DAS solutions available?